MooseSaeed/vuecool-form/README.md

 # vuecool-form

-This template should help get you started developing with Vue 3 in Vite.
+A sample project for a Vue 3 Composition API workshop.

 ## Recommended IDE Setup